Elastic and inelastic $J/\psi$ photoproduction in $p$-$p$ collisions at LHC energies: the feature of Weizs\"{a}cker-Williams approximation: Summary and conclusions

 \section{Summary and conclusions}

-In this paper, we calculate the $J/\psi$ photoproduction in p-p Ultra-peripheral collisions at LHC energy.
-The elastic and inelastic interactions, and coherent and incoherent photon emission processes are considered simultaneously.
-The exact treatment, which can reduce to EPA in the limit $Q^{2}\rightarrow0$, is developed, where the proton or quark tensor is expanded by using the transverse and longitudinal polarization operators, and the square of electric form factor $G_{E}^2(Q^{2})$ is used as weighting factor for avoiding double counting.
-Otherwise, the full kinematical relations are also achieved.
-In order to study the feature of EPA in the entire kinematical ranges, the comparisons between the exact results and the EPA ones are expressed as the $Q^2$, $z$ and $p_T$ distributions, and total cross sections are also estimated.
+We have investigated the production of $J/\psi$ induced by photoproduction and fragmentation processes in $p$-$p$ collisions at LHC energies.
+The elastic and inelastic photoproduction processes, and coherent and incoherent-photon emissions are considered simultaneously.
+By performing a consistent analysis of the terms neglected in going from the accurate expression to the WWA one, the exact treatment which reduces to the WWA in the region $Q^{2}\rightarrow0$ is achieved, where the density of virtual photon is expanded by using the linear combinations, and the square of electric form factor $F^{2}_{1}(Q^{2})$ is applied as weighting factor to weight the different channels.
+And the full partonic kinematics matched with exact treatment is also obtained.
+In order to systematically study the properties of WWA in $J/\psi$ photoproduction in $p$-$p$ collisions at LHC energies, and to estimate the relative contributions of different channels to the $J/\psi$ production, we presented the comparison between the exact results and the WWA ones as the $Q^{2}$, $y$, $z$, $p_{T}$, and $y_{r}$ distributions.
+And the total cross sections are also calculated.

-The numerical results indicate that the EPA is only applicable in a very restricted domain (small $y$ and $Q^{2}$ domain), and is very sensitive to the value of $y_{\mathrm{max}}$ and $Q^{2}_{\mathrm{max}}$, this feature permits one to use it for coherent or elasitc processes with appropriate choice of $Q^{2}_{\mathrm{max}}$ and $y_{\mathrm{max}}$, and reached the high precision.
-Coherence condition is a good choice which effectively cut the errors from large $y$ and $Q^{2}$ domain.
-The common options $Q^{2}_{\mathrm{max}}\sim\hat{s}$ or $\infty$, and $y_{\mathrm{max}}=1$ will cause the large errors.
-Besides, the validity condition of EPA is in contradiction with the essence of incoherent photon emission processes (especially for inel-incoh.), where the serious double counting problem also exist.
-Therefore, EPA can not provide accurate enough results for $J/\psi$ photoproduction in p-p Ultra-peripheral collisions, and the exact treatment needs to be adopted which has the widely applicability range and can naturally avoid double counting. ~~~~~~~